igsl-group/JiraCloudWorkflowMigration/Readme.md

             1. For `Collision`, `MATCH_RESULT` contains multiple object IDs with the same `UNIQUE_NAME`.
             1. Modify `MATCH_WITH` to contain a single production object ID.
             1. Modify `MATCH_RESULT` to `Matched`.
+1. Move unwanted mapper JSON file away from mapper folder.
 1. Remap sandbox workflows: `java -jar JiraCloudWorkflowMigration-[version].jar -rw -sd SANDBOX -md MATCH`.
     1. This created a new folder with current timestmap.
 Rename it to `REMAP`.
     1. This folder contains one `Workflow ([Name]).json` per remapped workflow.
 1. Update production workflows: `java -jar JiraCloudWorkflowMigration-[version].jar -uw -wd REMAP`.
-    1. Note that Jira checks the version data in the JSON; so after each update you need to export again before you can update a second time.
+    1. Note that Jira checks the version data in the JSON; so after each update you need to export again (and repeat all above steps) before you can update a second time.